 The reporter at the scene witnessed multiple smoke helmet teams, consisting of about ten members each, carrying heavy oxygen tanks and firefighting equipment, using powerful flashlights, and marching with determined steps as they filed into the continuously burning, fiercely blazing fireground.

 Soon, these fearless warriors disappeared into the dark building.
-Subsequently, the strong beams of searchlights could be seen flashing constantly within the floors.
+Then searchlights flashed in the floors all the time.
 At the scene, burning structures and scaffolding kept collapsing, explosions were frequent, and fiery debris flew everywhere.

 "Quick!
-Get the paramedics, we have a casualty coming out!"
-Amid the chaotic scene, shouts from firefighters could be heard frequently.
-Reporters at the scene continuously witnessed residents trapped in the fire being rescued.
+Get the paramedics; we have a casualty coming out!"
+Firefighters' shouts resounded frequently amid the chaos.
+Reporters at the scene continuously witnessed the rescue of residents trapped in the fire.
 Some casualties, when carried out, had severely blackened faces and were already unconscious; some were semi-conscious; others required continuous CPR from paramedics while being transported to the hospital.

 Some casualties were carried out of the fireground in the arms of firefighters and handed over to paramedics.
 Most touching was the sight of four elderly men and women, some leaning on walking sticks, being supported by fire crew members, step by step, walking out of the fireground before being sent to the hospital for treatment.
 Based on a rough count by reporters, from around 8:00 PM to nearly 10:00 PM, from the parking lot location where the reporter was stationed, 18 residents were rescued.

-(Source: Ta Kung Pao; Journalist: Lo Kong-cheong, Lai Chun-hung; English Editor: Darius)
+(Source: Ta Kung Pao; Journalist: Lo Kong-cheong, Lai Chun-hung)

 Related News: